Sarasota in Sarasota County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in this topic list: Entertainment.

 Location.
 27° 19.129′ N, 82° 34.616′ W. Marker is in Sarasota, Florida, in Sarasota County.
-Marker is at the intersection of St Armands Circle and John Ringling Boulevard, on the left when traveling north on St Armands Circle.
+It is at the intersection of St Armands Circle and John Ringling Boulevard, on the left when traveling north on St Armands Circle.
 Marker is located on the northeast area of the circle.
 Touch for map.
 Marker is at or near this postal address: 1 St Armands Circle, Sarasota FL 34236, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Miguel Vazquez (here, next to this marker); Paul Binder (here, next to this marker); Tim Holst (here, next to this marker); Ian Garden (here, next to this marker); The Therons (here, next to this marker); The Del Moral Perch Act Troupe (here, next to this marker); H.S.H.
+At least 8 other markers are within walking distance of this marker: Miguel Vazquez (here, next to this marker); Paul Binder (here, next to this marker); Tim Holst (here, next to this marker); Ian Garden (here, next to this marker); The Therons (here, next to this marker); The Del Moral Perch Act Troupe (here, next to this marker); H.S.H.
 Prince Rainier III of Monaco (here, next to this marker); Fred D. Pfening, Jr. (here, next to this marker).
 Touch for a list and map of all markers in Sarasota.

 Regarding Charles and Mathias Coronas.
 The Circus “Ring of Fame” recognizes those persons who made a significant contribution to the art and culture of the circus.
 With dozens of inductees from around the world, the Ring of Fame began in 1986 as a way to honor world famous circus performers and the rich circus heritage of the Sarasota, Florida area.